Zoraptera: Behavior and ecology

 Zorapterans live in small colonies beneath rotting wood, lacking in mouthparts able to tunnel into wood, but feeding on fungal spores and detritus.
 These insects can also hunt smaller arthropods like mites and collembolans.
+Much of their time is spent grooming themselves or others.

-Zorotypus gurneyi lives in colonies consisting of up to several hundred of individuals.
-Most commonly the colonies have a size of around 30 individuals, of which about 30% are nymphs, the remainder adults.
-Zoraptera spend most of their time grooming one another.
-The grooming process is thought to be a way of removing fungal pathogens.
+Centrozoros gurneyi lives in colonies which range in size from a few dozen to several hundred individuals, but most often number about 30 individuals.
+The males are slightly larger than the females, and they fight for dominance.

-When two colonies of Z. hubbardi are brought together experimentally, there is no difference in behavior towards members of the own or new colony.
+When two colonies of Usazoros hubbardi are brought together experimentally, there is no difference in behavior towards members of the new colony.
 Therefore, colonies in the wild might merge easily.
 Winged forms are rare.
-The males in such average colonies establish a linear dominance hierarchy in which age or duration of colony membership is the prime factor determining dominance.
-Males appearing later in colonies are at the bottom of the hierarchical ladder, regardless of their body size.
+The males in most colonies establish a linear dominance hierarchy in which age or duration of colony membership is the prime factor determining dominance.
+Males appearing later in colonies are at the bottom of the hierarchy, regardless of their body size.
 By continually attacking other males, the dominant male monopolizes a harem of females.
 The members of this harem stay clumped together.
 There is a high correlation between rank and reproductive success of the males.

-Z. barberi lack such a dominance structure but display complex courtship behavior including nuptial feeding.
+Latinozoros barberi lack such a dominance structure but display complex courtship behavior including nuptial feeding.
 The males possess a cephalic gland that opens in the middle of their head.
 During courtship they secrete a fluid from this gland and offer it to the female.
 Acceptance of this droplet by the female acts as behavioral releaser and immediately leads to copulation.

-In Z. impolitus, copulation does not occur, but fertilization is accomplished instead by transfer of a spermatophore from the male to the female.
+In Spermozoros impolitus, copulation does not occur, but fertilization is accomplished instead by transfer of a spermatophore from the male to the female.
 This 0.1 mm spermatophore contains a single giant sperm cell, which unravels to about the same length as the female herself, 3 mm.
 It is thought that this large sperm cell prevents fertilization by other males, by physically blocking the female's genital tract.

 Effects on ecosystem

-Zoraptera are thought to provide some important services to ecosystems.
+Zorapterans are thought to provide some important services to ecosystems.
 By consuming detritus, such as dead arthropods, they assist in decomposition and nutrient cycling.